nf-core/kmermaid/docs/usage.md

 *NB: if either `protein` or `dayhoff` is specified, the k-mer size must be divisible by 3*

-**Example parameters**
+Example parameters:

 * Default:
   * `--ksize 21,27,33,51`
 * k-mer size of 21 only:
   * `--ksize 21`

 ### `--track_abundance`

 * Tracking abundance - add this parameter if we want to keep track of the number of times a hashed kmer appears.
   * `--track_abundance`

 ### `--log2_sketch_size`

 The log2 sketch size specifies the number of k-mers to use for the sketch.
 We use the log2 of the sketch size instead of the raw number of k-mers to be compatible for comparison with [`dashing`](https://github.com/dnbaker/dashing) that uses HyperLogLog instead of MinHash.

-**Example parameters**
+Example parameters:

 * Default:
   * `--log2_sketch_size 10,12,14,16`
 * Only a log2 sketch size of 8 (2^8 = 256):
   * `--log2_sketch_size 8`

 ### `--save_fastas`

-1. The [save_fastas ](#--save_fastas ) used to save the sequences of each unique barcode in the bam file.
+1. The [save_fastas](#--save_fastas ) used to save the sequences of each unique barcode in the bam file.
 It is a path relative to outdir to save unique barcodes to files namely {CELL_BARCODE}.fasta.
 These fastas are computed once for one permutation of ksize, molecule, and log2_sketch_size, further used to compute the signatures and compare signature matrix for all permutations of ksizes, molecules, and log2_sketch_size.
 This is done to save the time on saving the computational time and storage in obtaining unique barcodes, sharding the bam file.

-**Example parameters**
+Example parameters:

 * Default: Save fastas in a directory called fastsas inside outdir:
   * `--save_fastas "fastas"`

 ## Bam optional parameters

 ### `--write_barcode_meta_csv`

 This creates a CSV containing the number of reads and number of UMIs per barcode, written in a path relative to `${params.outdir}/barcode_metadata`.
 This csv file is empty with just header when the min_umi_per_barcode is zero i.e reads and UMIs per barcode are calculated only when the barcodes are filtered based on [min_umi_per_barcode](#--min_umi_per_barcode)

-**Example parameters**
+Example parameters:

 * Default: barcode metadata is not saved
 * Save fastas in a file cinside outdir/barcode/metadata:
   * `--write_barcode_meta_csv "barcodes_counts.csv"`

 ### `--min_umi_per_barcode`

 The parameter `--min_umi_per_barcode` ensures that a barcode is only considered a valid barcode read and its sketch is written if number of unique molecular identifiers (UMIs, aka molecular barcodes) are greater than the value specified.

-**Example parameters**
+Example parameters:

 * Default: min_umi_per_barcode is 0
 * Set minimum UMI per cellular barcode as 10:
   * `--min_umi_per_barcode 10`

 ### `--line_count`

 The parameter `--line_count` specifies the number of alignments/lines in each bam shard.

-**Example parameters**
+Example parameters:

 * Default: line_count is 350
 * Save fastas in a directory called fastas inside outdir:
   * `--line_count 400`

 ## Job resources